CATcher-org/catcher-org.github.io/dg/testing.md

 }
 ```

-The JSON file supplied should only consist of **one key-pair value**, where the key is `"profiles"` and the value is an array of `Profiles`, where each `Profile` is an object containing the `profileName` and `encodedText` fields.
+The JSON file supplied should only consist of **one key-pair value**, where the key is `"profiles"` and the value is an array of `Profiles`, where each `Profile` is an object containing the `profileName` and `repoName` fields.

-`profileName` refers to the profile name displayed in the session select page. `encodedText` refers to the repository which stores the required settings for your custom session.
-The `encodedText` will be in the format of `organisation/repository`.
+`profileName` refers to the profile name displayed in the session select page. `repoName` refers to the repository which stores the required settings for your custom session.
+The `repoName` will be in the format of `organisation/repository`.

 > **Note**: You **must** have both of these fields in each `Profile` and the values for these fields **should not be empty**!
 Else, the JSON file that you have supplied will not be parsed successfully.